pinnacle-comp/pinnacle/wiki/configuration/processes.md

 # Processes

-The process API allows you to spawn processes, capture their output, and wait on them to exit.
+The process API allows you to spawn processes, capture their output, and wait for them to exit.

 ## Spawning